MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 Check your Intune reporting to see what devices or users might be affected.
 For devices with mobile device management, go to **Devices** > **All devices** and filter by OS.
 For devices with app protection policies, go to **Apps** > **Monitor** > **App protection status** > **App Protection report: iOS, Android**.

-To manage the supported OS version in your organization, you can use Microsoft Endpoint Manager controls for both mobile device management and APP.
+To manage the supported OS version in your organization, you can use Microsoft Intune controls for both mobile device management and APP.
 For more information, see [Manage operating system versions with Intune](../fundamentals/manage-os-versions.md).

 ### Plan for change: Intune is moving to support Android 8.0 and later in January 2022<!-- 10946003 -->